ryan95f/yamlator/README.md

       lastName: three
 ```

-More information regarding the types can be found in the [supported types documentation](./docs/schema_types.md).
+More information on the different components that make up a schema, read the [schema components document](./docs/schema_components.md).

 ## How to run the CLI